jq4269/jq4269/README.md

 ## Hi there 👋

-README pls

-This is a special message that gets put onto my GitHub profile.
-If you are reading this then that means you are viewing my GitHub profile!
+I'm a software engineering student, with experience in Java and Python.

+I've also coded in C++, Go, HTML/CSS with Express/React/Node.js

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on a python project which I will hopefully release soon!
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning git collaboration
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
-- 💬 Ask me about nothing
-- 📫 How to reach me: nothing
-- 😄 Pronouns: nothing
-- ⚡ Fun fact: nothing.
+- I want to learn about databases in the future

 See you later!

-I'm jq4269 btw